Economics 002 - Principles of Economics II » Fall 2020 » AD As Model Quesstions Quiz

 C. have no effect on AS or AD.

-D. shift AS to the left.
+D. shift AS to the right.

 Need help with your exam preparation?